 a tyrosine kinase of the Tec family.
 Plays a crucial role in B-cell ontogeny.
 Defects cause X-linked agammaglobulinemia, an immunodeficiency characterized by failure to produce mature B lymphocyte cells and associated with a failure of Ig heavy chain rearrangement.
 Truncated splice forms found in childhood leukemias may underlie radiation resistance of tumors through inhibition of apoptosis.
 Note: This description may include information from UniProtKB.

-Protein type: EC 126.96.36.199; Protein kinase, TK; Protein kinase, tyrosine (non-receptor); TK group; Tec family
+Protein type: Protein kinase, TK; EC 18.104.22.168; Kinase, protein; Protein kinase, tyrosine (non-receptor); TK group; Tec family

 LTP: The number of records in which this modification site was determined using site-specific methods.
 SS methods include amino acid sequencing, site-directed mutagenesis, modification site-specific antibodies, specific MS strategies, etc.